 On August 22, 2011, we established a share repurchase program ("Share Repurchase Program").
-On June 11, 2019, our Board of Directors authorized an extension and increase of the Share Repurchase Program to repurchase up to \$5,000,000 of shares of our common stock over the subsequent 24 month period (for a total authorization of approximately \$22,000,000 since inception of the program).
+On June 8, 2021, our Board of Directors authorized an extension and increase of the Share Repurchase Program to repurchase up to \$5,000,000 of shares of our common stock over the subsequent 24 month period.
 The common stock may be repurchased from time to time in open market transactions or privately negotiated transactions in our discretion.
 The timing and amount of the shares repurchased is determined by management based on its evaluation of market conditions and other factors.
 The Share Repurchase Program may be increased, suspended or discontinued at any time.
-Since inception of the Share Repurchase Program in August 2011 through March 31, 2021, we have repurchased an aggregate of 8,605,659 shares of our common stock at an aggregate cost of \$16,156,005 (exclusive of commissions) or an average per share price of \$1.88.
-During the three months ended March 31, 2021, we did not repurchase any of our shares of common stock.
-At March 31, 2021, the remaining dollar value of shares that may be repurchased under the Share Repurchase Program was \$4,196,100.
+Since inception of the Share Repurchase Program in August 2011 through June 30, 2021, we have repurchased an aggregate of 8,645,659 shares of our common stock at an aggregate cost of \$16,286,805 (exclusive of commissions) or an average per share price of \$1.88.
+During the three months ended June 30, 2021, we did not repurchase any of our shares of common stock except for the repurchase of 40,000 shares from one of our directors.
+At June 30, 2021, the remaining dollar value of shares that may be repurchased under the Share Repurchase Program was \$4,869,200.